sjoon22/24-2-DAC/README.md

 - Adopt GPU-based processing to reduce latency and improve user experience.
 - Expand functionalities for multi-subject editing and advanced lighting adjustments.

-PPT-Application's base model is from
+PPT-Application's base Transfer model is from
 [Roy et al. (2023)](https://arxiv.org/abs/2202.06777), [code](https://github.com/prasunroy/pose-transfer?tab=readme-ov-file), and we fine-tune it with an additional [dataset](https://www.aihub.or.kr/aihubdata/data/view.do?currMenu=115&topMenu=100&aihubDataSe=data&dataSetSn=71704) for multiracial transformation.